 International investments have additional risks to consider, including political instability and different industry practices (such as accounting standards).

 Investing in real estate can also be risky since there are additional economic factors that affect real estate values.

 Commodities (such as coffee or copper) have prices that fluctuate more than other assets, and can be affected by economic factors as well as weather or political developments.
 You can invest in these types of assets either directly or through products linked to commodity prices.

 A money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any government agency.
 The typical goal of the fund is to preserve your investment; however, it is still possible to lose money.

 These are terms that are used frequently in market updates so we thought it would be important to explain them a little further to help you better understand what they mean.

-An index is a common way to measure market performance however is not something you can invest in directely.
+An index is a common way to measure market performance; however, it is not something you can invest in directly.
 All index references and performance calculations are based on information provided through Bloomberg.
-Bloomberg is a provider of real-time and archived financial and market data, pricing, trading, analyticals and news.
+Bloomberg is a provider of real-time and archived financial and market data, including pricing, trading, analytics and news.
 Examples of different indexes include: S&P 500, MSCI EAFE, Dow Jones Industrial Average and Barclays Capital US Aggregate Bond Index.
-There are also indexes that measure prices of diffrerent US goods.
+There are also indexes that measure prices of different U.S. goods.
 Examples of that include producer and consumer price indexes.

 Gross Domestic Product (GDP)